The Fair at the PNE: A Vancouver Tradition in Hastings Park

 The barns are open to the public and have a variety of special attractions, such as lots of cute baby animals, a country store, and a country restaurant (although the restaurant has been closed for the past two years).
 Cows that are close to giving birth are housed in the barns so that people who are there at the right time can see a calf being born.
 Horses from the Pacific Spirit Horse Show and the RCMP Musical Ride can also be visited in the barns.

-Farm Country contains a honey store which sometimes gives bee beard demonstrations.
+Farm Country contains a honey store that sometimes gives bee beard demonstrations.
 The business that runs the honey store provides bees for the movie industry.
 The owner knows how to safely attract the insects and cover a person's throat with them to create a "bee beard".
 The event is very interesting to watch, but I definitely wouldn't want to get a bee beard myself.

 It's enjoyable to see the animals in the barns and to photograph them.
 However, this is the one part of the fair that makes me sad.
 As I learned from one of the farm hands a few years ago, many of the young animals will "enter the food chain" after the fair is over.